 Paying for College

-Learn how a solicitation disclosure can provide facts on the interest rate, fees, repayment options, and eligibility criteria.
+Learn how an Application and Solicitation Disclosure can provide facts on the interest rate, fees, repayment options, and eligibility criteria.

-Student using laptop to learn about solicitation disclosures
+Student using laptop to learn about Application and Solicitation Disclosures

 • Eligibility criteria

-By way of background, the Solicitation Disclosure is a required document of all private lenders, established by the Truth in Lending Act, which served to fulfill conditions of the Higher Education Opportunity Act (HEOA) of 2008.
-All lenders were required to post Solicitation Disclosures on or with their loan applications by February 14, 2010.
+By way of background, the Application and Solicitation Disclosure is a required document of all private lenders, established by the Truth in Lending Act, which served to fulfill conditions of the Higher Education Opportunity Act (HEOA) of 2008.
+All lenders are required to post Application and Solicitation Disclosures on or with their loan applications.

 Why does this matter to you?

-MEFA's Solicitation Disclosures are located right on our website for both undergraduate and graduate loans.
-You should make sure to review the Solicitation Disclosure of any private loan before borrowing.
+MEFA's Application and Solicitation Disclosures are located right on our website for both undergraduate and graduate loans.
+You should make sure to review the Application and Solicitation Disclosure of any private loan before borrowing.

 Learn more about borrowing student loans